hjanime/SPADEVizR/README.md

 <img src="README.figures/ProfileViewer-1.png" title="" alt="" style="display: block; margin: auto;" />

-# <a name="#viewer_functions"/> XX Miscellaneous vizualisations
+# <a name="#viewer_functions"/> 6.
+Miscellaneous vizualisations

-## <a name="count_viewer_function"/> XX Count Viewer
+## <a name="count_viewer_function"/> 6.1 Count viewer

-The `CountViewer` function aims to visualize the number of cells in each cluster.
+The `countViewer()` function aims to visualize the number of cells in each cluster.
 This representation displays the clusters (in X-axis) and the number of cells (Y-axis) in a two dimensional visualization.
 The function computes the sum of all samples by default but allows to select the samples (using `samples` parameter) which are used to calculate the number of cells in each cluster.
 By default, all clusters will be displayed but a vector of cluster can be provided to select desired clusters (using `clusters` parameter).

 For instance, the following command describe how to select samples and clusters and then visualize the number of cells in each cluster: